Murali Sastry

-Murali Sastry (born 1959) is an Indian material chemist, nanomaterial scientist and the chief executive officer of IITB-Monash Research Academy.
-He is a former chief scientist and Tata Chemicals and a former senior scientist at National Chemical Laboratory.
-He is known for his studies on surfaces, films and materials chemistry and is an elected fellow of Maharashtra Academy of Sciences and the Indian Academy of Sciences The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2002, for his contributions to chemical sciences.
+Murali Sastry (born 10 June 1959) is an Indian material chemist, nanomaterial scientist and the chief executive officer of the IITB-Monash Research Academy.
+He is a former chief scientist at Tata Chemicals and a former senior scientist at the National Chemical Laboratory.
+He is known for his studies on surfaces, films and materials chemistry and is an elected fellow of Maharashtra Academy of Sciences and the Indian Academy of Sciences.
+The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2002, for his contributions to chemical sciences.

 Biography

-Murali Sastry, born on 10 June 1959 in the south Indian state of Tamil Nadu, completed his master's degree in chemistry in 1982 at the Indian Institute of Technology, Madras and continued at the institute to secure a PhD in thin film technology in 1987 before doing his post-doctoral studies at the International Centre for Theoretical Physics (1988–89) and Elettra Sincrotrone Trieste (1989–91).
-He joined QAD Global Resource Center in 1997 as a software engineer where he served in such positions as Technical Consultant and Project Manager till his move to National Chemical Laboratory as a Senior Scientist.
-In 2005 he shifted to Tata Chemicals as Chief Innovation Officer and after 6 years of service, he joined DSM India as the director of the Innovation Centre in 2011.
-When the then Chief Executive Officer of IITB-Monash Research Academy retired in 2015, he was selected to the post and he holds the post till date.
-He has served as an INAE and C. V. Seshadri chair professor at Indian Institute of Technology, Kanpur, DAE professor at Central University, Hyderabad, and as a visiting scientist at University of Maryland (1998–99) and CNRS, Orsay (2001–03).
+Murali Sastry, born on 10 June 1959 in the south Indian state of Tamil Nadu, completed his master's degree in chemistry in 1982 at the Indian Institute of Technology, Madras.
+He continued at the institute to secure a PhD in thin film technology in 1987 before doing his post-doctoral studies at the International Centre for Theoretical Physics (1988–89) and Elettra Sincrotrone Trieste (1989–91).
+He joined QAD Global Resource Center in 1997 as a software engineer where he served in such positions as Technical Consultant and Project Manager till his move to the National Chemical Laboratory as a Senior Scientist.
+In 2005 he shifted to Tata Chemicals as the Chief Innovation Officer and after 6 years of service, he joined DSM India as the director of the Innovation Centre in 2011.
+When the then chief executive officer of IITB-Monash Research Academy retired in 2015, he was selected for the post and he holds the post till date.
+He has served as an INAE and C. V. Seshadri chair professor at the Indian Institute of Technology, Kanpur, DAE professor at the Central University, Hyderabad, and as a visiting scientist at the University of Maryland (1998–99) and CNRS, Orsay (2001–03).